boazbk/tcs/lec_09_godel.md

-### Step 1: Quantified mixed statements and computation traces
+### Step 1: Quantified mixed statements and computation histories

-We define _quantified mixed statements_ as statements involving not just integers and the usual arithmetic operators, but also _strings_ as well.
+We define _quantified mixed statements_ as statements involving not just integers and the usual arithmetic operators, but also _string variables_ as well.

 > # {.definition title="Quantified mixed statements" #QMS-def}